 - Feel more at home in the military community

-For military families with children under the age of 6.
 Home visits can take place in the home, the New Parent Support office or any other convenient and comfortable location.
-Home visit topics include:
+The evidence based Nurturing Parenting curriculum is utilized during home visits.
+Home visit topics may include:

 - Age appropriate discipline